jigot/gps-rinex_observables/README.md

 # GPS RINEX Observable Data for Anomaly Detection
 ## Overview
-This dataset contains processed clean GPS RINEX (Receiver Independent Exchange Format) observational data specifically prepared for training anomaly detection models.
+This dataset contains processed clean GPS RINEX (Receiver Independent Exchange Format) observational data from a station specifically prepared for training anomaly detection models.
 The data has been extracted and converted from standard RINEX format to CSV (easily parsable by pandas) for easier analysis and machine learning applications.
 ## Dataset Structure (two data formats available):
 ### 1. Temporal Data (for time series analysis)
 * Files: 1,052 CSV files